 The Phenomenon of “Euro-English”

 In Europe, English is majorly spoken as a second language.
 And now that the native speakers are nowhere to be found, the English language is developing a somewhat European touch, with people naturally accepting the flow.

 As a result, the English that is spoken in Europe now may even be deemed incorrect by the standards of the UK.
-Yet, it is spoken and understood among the majorities of European countries.
+Yet, it is spoken and understood among the majority of European countries.